Thomas Corbett (Indian Army officer): Second World War

-Corbett served in the Second World War as a brigadier responsible for the cavalry at Army Headquarters India and then as Inspector of Cavalry Army Headquarters India from 29 January 1940 to 31 August 1940, before becoming General Officer Commanding (GOC) of the 1st Indian Armoured Division on 1 September (later known as 31st Indian Armoured Division).
+Corbett served in the Second World War as a brigadier responsible for the cavalry at Army Headquarters, India and then as Inspector of Cavalry Army Headquarters India from 29 January 1940 to 31 August 1940, before becoming General Officer Commanding (GOC) of the 1st Indian Armoured Division on 1 September (later known as 31st Indian Armoured Division).
 He was appointed a Companion of the Order of the Bath in January 1941.
 He went on to be commander of IV Corps from January to March 1942 in Iraq, before being appointed chief of staff in the Middle East later that year.
-Corbett was dismissed in the 'Cairo purge' in August 1942.
-He was then GOC 7th Indian Infantry Division in India from 23 October 1942 until July 1943, when he handed command over to Frank Messervy before retiring as a major general 23 October 1943.
+Corbett, despite being recommended for command of the British Eighth Army by Claude Auchinleck, was instead dismissed in the so-called 'Cairo purge' in August 1942.

+He was then GOC of the 7th Indian Infantry Division in India from 23 October 1942 until July 1943, when he handed command over to Frank Messervy before retiring as a major general 23 October 1943.
+The reason for his sudden removal from his division was, apparently, a security lapse which "brought down on his head the wrath of Higher Command."

 By October 1945 Corbett had been re-employed as head of the Combined Inter Services Historical Section (India) while on the Indian Regular Reserve of Officers.

+Postwar years

+After retiring from the army Corbett, listing his recreation as painting, eventually settled in Sussex and remarried in 1952 after the death of his first wife.
+How he spent the remaining years of his long life is not known although The Times described him as a "brave, modest and kindly man."